-Dr. Saper is the Director of Integrative Medicine for the Boston Medical Center Department of Family Medicine and an Associate Professor in the Boston University Schools of Medicine and Public Health.
+Dr. Saper is the Director of Integrative Medicine for the Boston Medical Center Department of Family Medicine and Professor in the Boston University School of Medicine.
 Dr. Saper attended Brandeis University for his undergraduate education.
 After graduating Harvard Medical School in 1988, he completed a family medicine residency and chief residency at UCSF from 1988-92 and was in private practice for 8 years in the San Francisco Bay area.
 While in California he worked closely with Dr. Ornish’s Program for Reversal of Heart Disease.
 In 2000 he moved back to the Boston area and retooled professionally by entering the three year NIH-funded Integrative Medicine Research Fellowship at Harvard Medical School which included an MPH from the Harvard School of Public Health.
 As a fellow, he published the first nationally representative survey of yoga use in the United States.

 - Harvard University, MD

 - Harvard School of Public Health, MPH

 Marshall A, Joyce CT, Tseng B, Gerlovin H, Yeh GY, Sherman KJ, Saper RB, Roseen EJ.
 Changes in Pain Self-Efficacy, Coping Skills, and Fear-Avoidance Beliefs in a Randomized Controlled Trial of Yoga, Physical Therapy, and Education for Chronic Low Back Pain.
 Pain Med.
 2022 Apr 08; 23(4):834-843.
 PMID: 34698869.